zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 3. Create HPU variables that handle TFHE Ciphertexts.
 It wraps TFHE Ciphertext with required internal resources and enforces the correct lifetime management.
 This abstraction enforces that during variable lifecycle all required resources are valid.

 4. User could triggered HPU operation from HPU variable.
-  Variable abstraction enforces that required objects are correctly synced on the hardware and converts each operation in a concrete HPU command.
+  Variable abstraction enforces that required objects are correctly synced on the hardware.
+Then it converts each operation in a concrete HPU command.
   When HPU operation is acknowledged by the hardware, the internal state of the associated variable is updated.
   This mechanism enables asynchronous operation and minimal amount of Host to/from HW memory transfer.
   This mechanism also enables offloading a computation graph to the HPU and requires a synchronization only on the final results.